 That is all there is to it.
-When a PDF file is opened from the Document Library, and the user opening it is a member of the Test Visitors group, then PDF

-Security will be applied automatically to the file without modifying the original in the List or Document Library.
+When a PDF or Office file is opened from the Document Library, and the user opening it is a member of the Test Visitors group, then security will be applied automatically to the file without modifying the original in the List or Document Library.